ONSdigital/application-profile/README.md

     .
 ```

-Within a single CSVW metadata file we are able to describe a dataset and define two distributions:
+For example, we can represent the relationships between the following resources within a single CSVW metadata file:

 - a dataset: `<http://data.gov.uk/dataset/my-dataset>`
 - a CSV distribution of that dataset: `<http://data.gov.uk/dataset/my-dataset.csv>`
-- an RDF data cube distribution of a dataset: `<http://data.gov.uk/dataset/my-dataset/datacube>`
+- an RDF data cube distribution of that dataset: `<http://data.gov.uk/dataset/my-dataset/datacube>`

 Our recommended format for a CSVW is as follows.
 Note the use of virtual columns within the CSVW `columns` definition to assert additional RDF relationships when converting CSV to RDF.